Chapter 5 : I like my job.

 That’s not going to happen, though.
 Not until I get over Ian, which, to be perfectly honest, might never happen.
 You don’t just “get over” someone you love and then move on like it’s nothing.
 It takes time, healing, a whole lot of ice cream, and probably a little closure, too.

-My cell phone buzzes on the coffee table as I snuggle into the couch, illuminating the darkness with its eerie white glow.
+My mobile buzzes on the coffee table as I snuggle into the couch, illuminating the darkness with its eerie white glow.
 I slap at it lazily and somehow manage to grab it - Merlin knows how.
 A new text message flashes on the screen, so I squint through the brightness assaulting my eyes and somehow manage to decipher that it’s from Gina, and I got called off of work for tomorrow.
 Only one person on the wait staff is working, apparently, because business is so slow.

 Great.
 Now I’ll have even less money on my pay check so I can not pay off my bills even more.
 How bloody fantastic.

 Who knows?
 By the end of the week I might even be talking crazy and saying how much I’m over Ian.
-Maybe it’s one of those things where if you visual it, it actually happens.
+Maybe it’s one of those things where if you visualise it, it actually happens.
 Might as well give it a shot, seeing as it couldn’t exactly make things worse.
 So...

 I’m over Ian.
 And I like my job.